What to know about sulfa allergies

 An anaphylactic reaction usually requires administration of epinephrine.

-People with Stevens-Johnson syndrome are usually admitted to an intensive care unit for treatment that includes:
+People with Stevens-Johnson syndrome usually need to spend time in an intensive care unit for treatment that includes:

 - corticosteroids to help control inflammation